allrom/RoRPro/README.md

  - **Acceptance and integration** tests have been written to check if the app works well from the user's
- perspective: creation, editing, deleting of questions and answers, adding links or attach files, voting, searching, selecting the best answer, etc.
+ perspective: creation, editing, deleting of questions and answers, adding links or attach files, voting, searching, selecting the best answer, giving awards.
  - **Unit** tests have been written to test different parts of application in isolation: controllers, models, services, mailers.
  - **To run** a full bunch (more than 500) of tests, invoke the following from the app working directory: